-Please see Appendix 1 for the initial building plan.
+Please see back of the report for the initial building plan.

 4.2 The proposed development will provide a purpose built disability / community facility within Tameside that will host a wide range of services to children and adults.
 The proposed service will provide the following opportunities: